openresty/set-misc-nginx-module/README.markdown

 RFC forces the `[A-Z2-7]` RFC-3548 compliant encoding, but we're using the "base32hex" encoding (`[0-9a-v]`).

+The set_misc_base32_alphabet directive allows you to change the alphabet used for encoding/decoding so RFC-3548 compliant encoding is still possible.

 By default, the `=` character is used to pad the left-over bytes due to alignment.
 But the padding behavior can be completely disabled by setting [set_misc_base32_padding](#set_misc_base32_padding) `off`.

 When taking a single argument, this directive will do in-place modification of the argument variable.
 For example,